top of page

 • Am I hiding important pages under random headings like “More” or “Info”?

-This is the structure we use a lot for UK small businesses:
+This is the structure we often use for UK small businesses:

 • Home